Table of Content

 As you start exploring the website, your eye immediately gets caught on the sheer number of exercises that are available in both, Animal and Monster, programs.
 There are literally dozens upon dozens of different exercises, all categorized by muscle group and function.

-While this seems great in theory, the problem is that there’s little information on why each exercise is important.
+While this seems great in theory, the problem is there’s little information on why each exercise is important.
 There is, however, an in-depth PDF outlining many aspects of vertical jump in the Animal program, called Animal Philosophy.

 Creators of BoingVert